Chrisys93/the-one-repos/README.txt

 The ONE v1.4.1 - with Repositories - Readme
 =======================

+This implementation of The ONE Simulator has the main scope of being used as a large-scale proof-of concept tool, for data analysis and performance analysis and optimisation.
+The main subject of this proof-of-concept is the management and manipulation of data at the edge of the network, via data repositories.

 The ONE is an Opportunistic Network Environment simulator which provides a powerful tool for generating mobility traces, running DTN messaging simulations with different routing protocols, interfaces, storage and